Selena Gignac, executive director

-He worked for 6 years as the Vancouver School Board's first Sustainability Coordinator and moved to working full time with Next UP and the global youth education network in 2015.
-He lives and works in Vancouver on the shared lands of th xʷməθkʷəy̓əm (Musqueam), Skxwú7mesh (Squamish) & səlil̓wətaʔɬ (Tsleil-Waututh) Coast Salish peoples.
+He worked for 6 years as the Vancouver School Board's first Sustainability Coordinator and moved to working full time with Next UP and the global youth education network in from 2015 to 2017, and now acts as an advisor for genius.
+Kevin currently works as the Labour Staff Representative at United Way of the Lower Mainland.
+He lives and works in Vancouver on the shared lands of the xʷməθkʷəy̓əm (Musqueam), Skxwú7mesh (Squamish) & səlil̓wətaʔɬ (Tsleil-Waututh) Coast Salish peoples.

 A month into law school, Katrina was looking for new ways to ground her education (which includes an MA in women’s studies) and contribute to real social change in Vancouver’s downtown eastside.
 She connected with John Richardson, established Pivot Legal’s sex work and human rights campaign and has been with Pivot ever since.

 As Pivot’s litigation director, Katrina brings legal strategy to Pivot’s campaigns and connects Pivot with the broader legal community.
-Outside the office, Katrina spends her time hanging out with her partner and daughter.
+Outside the office, Katrina spends her time hanging out with her partner, daughter, and son.
 She also stays active by jogging regularly and dancing as often as possible.